SUMMARY: you MUST ALWAYS end a CQ with a K

 CQ DX DX = LP ON4UN ON4UN DX DX = LP (silence)

-Maybe he finally discovered that ending a CQ with <AR> brings too few results, but could not bear to admit he was wrong and everyone else was right, and so he decided to simply end his calls in silence?
+Maybe he finally discovered that ending a CQ with <AR> brought too few results, but could not bear to admit he was wrong and everyone else was right, and so he decided to simply end his calls in silence?
+Or maybe he was insane.
 Whatever, it’s all wrong.

 He gave an entirely concocted (invented) new idea of his own: a CQ has not yet established communication and because “K” or “<KN>” must only be used when already in communication (again completely incorrect, no idea where he got this other crazy idea from), “therefore, a CQ cannot end with a K!”

-“This means you should always terminate your CQ with βARβ and never with βKβ, because there is nobody there yet whom you can turn it over to”, is his argument, and this is completely false.
+“This means you should always terminate your CQ with ‘AR’ and never with ‘K’, because there is nobody there yet whom you can turn it over to”, is his argument, and this is completely false.
 K has nothing to do with anyone being there already or not.
-It signals that you are now going to RECEIVE and that you are inviting a reply from anyone.
+It signals that you are now going to RECEIVE and that you are inviting a reply.

 CQ, as we all know, means “calling all stations”.
-A CQ call does not have to result in a two way communication, it could be a preface to a message to all stations within any radio network.
-However, radio amateurs generally use it for general calls and expect to receive an answer.
+A CQ call does not have to result in a two way communication, it could be a preface to a message to all stations within any radio network, it might be a test transmission.
+In such cases, it should only end with <AR> and no K. However, radio amateurs generally use it for general calls and expect to receive an answer.

 This meaning of “K” has been from the very beginning of telegraphy and is universal.
 It is not only within amateur radio but all radio services.
 It is in the International Telecommunications Union codes since the very beginning and remains there today.
 There is no shorter way to invite a transmission.

-Nor is there any other letter that signals “over” – I have finished my transmission and am now listening for yours.
+Nor is there any other letter or prosign that signals “over” (I have finished my transmission and am now listening for yours).
 No other letter of the alphabet, and no other Prosign.
 K is the one and only.
-Yes you can preface it with PSE or with <AR> as in PSE K, or <AR> K or <AR> PSE K, but it must end in K.
+Yes you can preface it with PSE or with <AR> as in PSE K, or <AR> K or even <AR> PSE K, but it must end in K.

 Let’s say you simply end with <AR> as ON4UN said you must do, but did not do himself, not believing in his own misguided ideas, ending his CQ instead with silence.
 The reason you do not END a CQ with <AR> is because <AR> means “end of transmission” OR “end of message” but nothing else.
 It is NOT an invitation for anyone to reply.

-The reason you do not end a CQ with silence as some unfortunate hams are doing today is because, do we have to state the obvious (?!) you are not asking for anything, and the person who wants to reply to you doesn’t know if you have finished.
-It causes confusion.
+The reason you do not end a CQ with silence as some unfortunate hams are doing today is because — do we have to state the obvious (?!) — you are not asking for anything, and the person who wants to reply to you doesn’t know if you have finished calling CQ unless your signal is very clear.
+It causes confusion as to when and whether to answer.
 Aside from that it is plain rude.

 You may think it is cool and professional, it is anything but.